dr-jts/postgis-patterns/overlay/overlay.md

 * Extract linework using `ST_Boundary`
 * Node/dissolve lines using `ST_Union`
+  * Sometimes `ST_Node` is suggested, but it does not dissolve duplicate lines
 * Polygonize resultants using `ST_Polygonize`
 * Generate an interior point for each resultant using `ST_PointOnSurface`
 * Attach parent attribution by joining on interior points using `ST_Contains`